LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 2. Additionaly for the spotify controls and informationn you need to have the Rainmeter widget "Spicetify" installed.
 You can download Spicetify here: https://github.com/khanhas/Spicetify

-⋅⋅⋅Create a backup of your current Spotify
+    2.1 Create a backup of your current Spotify

-⋅⋅⋅Uncheck the shit on the left side, unless you want to customize your spotify appearance

-⋅⋅⋅Make sure the "WebNowPlaying Companion" is checked on the second Extension tab
+    2.2 Uncheck the shit on the left side, unless you want to customize your spotify appearance 2.3 Make sure the "WebNowPlaying Companion" is checked on the second Extension tab 2.4 Hit apply

-⋅⋅2.3 Hit apply

 <p align="center">
   <img src="https://github.com/LukasVoeller/RM_2019_UltimateSidebar/blob/master/Images/InkedSpicetify.jpg" width="800" "InkedSpicetify.jpg"/>